-Students in grades eleven and twelve who take courses, other than courses taken under an agreement between the school district and the post-secondary educational institution, shall be responsible for transportation without reimbursement to and from the location where the course is being offered.
-The school district may pay up to \$250 of the cost of a PSEO course taken by 9th and 10th grade talented and gifted students and 11th and 12th grade students.
-The cost of concurrent enrollment courses will be paid by the school district.
-Students are responsible for purchasing the textbooks for concurrent enrollment courses.
-Students will then keep the textbooks.
 The school district pays only for courses which are not offered by the high school and which are offered during the regular school year by the community college, private college or state university.
 The school district does not pay for the costs of summer school classes.
 Summer school classes, however, are eligible for credit.

 Students who fail a PSEO course or fail to receive credit in the course must reimburse the school district for all costs directly related to the course.
 Prior to enrolling in a PSEO course, students age 18 or over or the parents of students under age 18 shall sign a form indicating they are responsible for the costs of the course should the student fail the course or fail to receive credit for the course.
-The school district may waive the cost of the course for students who fail the course for reasons beyond their control, including, but not limited to, the student's incapacity, death in the family or a move to another school district.
 Students interested in participating in PSEO/concurrent enrollment courses should contact Katie Hewett, Guidance Counselor.